MiG-15: References for Scale Modelers

 The MiG prototype first flew in December 1947, and like its F-86 adversary, used swept surfaces derived from captured German aerodynamic research.
 Indeed, Focke-Wulf’s Ta-183 project bore a resemblance to the MiG, although Mikoyan’s aircraft was by no means merely a warmed-over -183.
 Powered by an engine derived from the Rolls-Royce Nene, the MiG-15 was armed with a pair of NS-23 23mm and a single N-37 37mm cannon; these slow-firing but hard-hitting weapons were intended to score killing blows against large SAC bombers.

 The NMUSAF’s MiG-15 was flown by North Korean Senior Lt.
 No Kum-Sok, who defected on 21 September 1953, flying from Sunan in the DPRK to Kimpo AB, South Korea.
-The US had been able to get its hands on several crashed MiGs during the war, but No’s defection with an intact aircraft allowed the USAF to run evaluations of the Soviet-built fighter to be conducted on Okinawa.
+The US had been able to get its hands on several crashed MiGs during the war, but No’s defection with an intact aircraft allowed the USAF to run evaluations of the Soviet-built fighter, these being conducted on Okinawa.
 It went on display at the museum’s original site in 1957.
 Note the remnants of the North Korean star on the tail.

 “Fugitive MiG Closeup Shows New Details” Aviation Week April 13, 1953 Covers the defection of a Polish MiG-15.